everything you need to know about black tea

 Chinese black teas

-The most common Chinese black teas are:
+The most well-known Chinese black teas include:

-• Yunnan black tea, with honey notes;
+• Yunnan black tea, with its honeyed notes;

-• The Keemun black tea, the best.
+• Keemun black tea, widely considered the finest.

 Indian black teas

-The most renowned Indian black teas are:
+The most celebrated Indian black teas are:

 • Organic Darjeeling black tea, the champagne of teas;